Mindgreppers/lifemaker_web/content/_index.md

 ---
 ## Are you truly happy and fulfilled?

-##### Do you feel separate and lonely, having to fend for yourself alone?
-Do you wish for love and loving company?
+Do you feel lonely or not at peace?
+Do you wonder who you truly are?
+Do you wish to feel and live better?
+Do you wish the World could be a better place?
-##### Do you suffer?
+Do you suffer?
 Do you feel that the World has harmed you in any way?
-Do you lose your calm?
+Are you at peace?

-*Do you feel you, your life, relationships or the World can get better in any way?
-Do you wish to learn or understand something new?
-Do you have any dream to fulfill?
-Are you facing some challenge or question that seem to puzzle you?
-Do you find yourself wishing for peace of Mind at times?
-Are there any duties or desires that you wish to fulfill?
-Do you derive joy in serving others, and wonder how you can serve better?*
+Is there any area of life in which you need help?

 > **Reaching out to us for clarity, healing and empowerment may be the best thing you do**